indramaulanacode/pHpProject-skripsi/README.md

-Untuk menjalankan menggunakan php server
+To run using php server

-Databse mengunakan sql
+Database using sql

-Databasetting find config.php file
+Databaseetting find Db_config.php file